MATH - Mathematics

 Also listed as Computer Science 205

-Prerequisite: One prior course MATH, STAT, or CMSC course, or BIOL 170, or consent of instructor
+Prerequisite: One prior course MATH, STAT, or CMSC course, or BIOL 170, or BIOL 280, or consent of instructor

 An overview of techniques used to discover structural patterns and make predictions using complex datasets that are prevalent in today's world.
 The central machine learning tasks of classification, clustering, and regression will be explored, along with methods for training models and evaluating predictions.
 This course will be taught in a workshop format.
 Assignments will involve the use of statistical software.